-Join the TC Dojo Mastermind Group.
+Join the TPC Affinity Groups.
 All of our members (corporate and individual) have been able to take advantage of the improvements to our typical deployment that we learned in 2019.
 But the corporate-level members were the ones who got to test the early drafts.

 In addition, because of the monthly conference calls, everyone has had an opportunity to ask questions directly to my co-author live.

-So, if you've been waiting for either 103 or 201, you really should join the Masterminds.
+So, if you've been waiting for either 103 or 201, you really should join the TPC Affinity Groups.

 I know it has been a long road and a longer wait, but sometimes that's how it works out.
 Customers come first but we try to share whenever we can.
-That's why we have the TC Dojo Mastermind groups.
+That's why we have the TPC Affinity Groups.
 That's why I speak regularly at conferences.
 Nothing beats one-on-one time, though.
-Mastermind group members benefit from everything we're working on, as we're working on it.
+TPC Affinity Group members benefit from everything we're working on, as we're working on it.
 They get it first.

 It's a rare opportunity that has tangible benefits for anyone using Arbortext, Windchill, or just wants to talk about the intricacies of the doctype they're using be it DITA or S1000D (and everything in between).

 We're here for you.
 Sign up to take advantage.
 Don't wait.
 We are working on 103 and 201, but our customer projects always come first.